FocSon/InCaenruptible_front/README.md

 ### Warning

-In order to be able to use all of this server's functionalities, it is necessary to have a SSL secure server and access the website through HTTPS protocol.
+In order to be able to use all of this server's functionalities, it is necessary to have a SSL secured server and access the website through HTTPS protocol.
 Otherwise, video streams will be blocked by the browser and you won't be able to see this functionality.

 ### Use case diagram